Grounds Care, Plants, Decorations

 While doing Fall Cleanup in your yard, remember to check your relative's graves as well.

-• By the end of October, families must remove all items left at the grave through the summer -- including flower pots and decorative items.
+- By Oct 31st, families must remove all items left at the grave through the summer -- including flower pots and decorative items.

 Any items remaining at the grave after October 31 are removed by the grounds maintenance team and discarded.